 Once the festivities and gatherings are underway, make sure you don’t forget about the effort you’ve put in to make your loved one in recovery feel welcome.
 While you by no means have to babysit, take the time to check in throughout the day.
 This can be as simple as just asking, “You doing okay?” and opening the door for them to mention if they are struggling and need to put that backup plan into action.
 Sometimes it takes someone reaching out to really ask for the help that is needed, and checking in can open this door.

 7. Remind yourself you can only do so much.

 While it’s kind and thoughtful to do everything possible to make a loved one feel welcome, the end result is not your responsibility.
 If someone does not feel ready to attend a gathering, or has to leave early, that is their choice and does not speak to the effort you put forth.
 Sometimes, people just aren’t ready to be in certain situations.
 And that is OK.
 It doesn’t mean you failed them or didn’t do enough.
-And likewise, if your loved one happens to relapse, remind yourself that this is not your fault and you did what was possible to help them.
-In the end, you are only responsible for you and your own actions, as hard as that may be to accept at points.
+And likewise, if your loved one happens to relapse, remind yourself that this is not your fault.
+You did what was possible to support your sober loved one during the holidays.
+In the end, you are only responsible for yourself and your own actions, as hard as that may be to accept at points.

 As always, remember that different people handle situations in different ways.
 The only way to know for sure how your loved one feels about the holiday season and gatherings is to ask them.
 Take the time to open the door to those conversations, even though it may feel like an awkward topic to broach sometimes.
 In the end, both you and your loved one will likely be glad you did so.